 shutterstock_676406596.jpg

-Bereavement Support Group: A support group for parents and family members who have lost a child to cancer is led by parent volunteers and co-facilitated by one of our parent advocates, this is a place where parents may talk openly about the loss of their child and receive peer to peer support.
+Bereavement Support Group: A support group for parents and family members who have lost a child to cancer is led by our Bereaved Family Advocate.
+This is a place where parents may talk openly about the loss of their child and receive peer to peer support.
 All support group meeting times and places will be posted on the C.U.R.E.’s calendar.
-For more information about the parent support groups please email us at staff@curekidscancer.com.
+In addition, C.U.R.E. maintains a private Facebook group for our bereaved families.
+To join this group or for more information about the bereavement support group please email us at staff@curekidscancer.com.

-Bereavement Meetings are held at C.U.R.E. (or via Zoom) from 7-8:30 pm on the 1st Wednesday of each month.
+Bereavement Meetings are typically held at C.U.R.E. from 7-8:30 pm on the 1st Wednesday of each month.

 Reservations are not necessary.
 Extended family and friends are welcome.